 Oxford, like the rest of England, has no shortage of pubs but when in Oxford we suggest you head to their most famous pub for a pint – The Turf Tavern.
 The original bar dates back to the 17th century although its foundations are dated as far back as the 13th century, this is not why it is so famous.

 “The Turf” as it is known, is most renown as the pub where former Australian Prime Minister Bob Hawke set a Guinness World Record for drinking a yard glass of ale in 11 seconds.
 Bravo Bob!
 It is also the pub where U.S. President Bill Clinton apparently ‘did not inhale’ while attending Oxford as a Rhodes Scholar.
 University days well spent.

-If you want to stay for more than a pint or lunch, you will have to cough up a bit more dough but you will still get change from a fiver for a pint.
+If you want to stay for more than a pint or a classic British pub meal, you will have to cough up a bit more dough but you will still get change from a fiver for a pint.
 You will find the Turf down a series of narrow laneways near the Bridge of Sighs.

 Oxford is loaded with Museums, but it is the best that are free.
 The famous Ashmolean Museum, the oldest in the UK and one of the oldest in the world.
 The Museum of The History of Science, here you will find the world’s finest collection of scientific instruments, as well as scientific calculations chalked by none other than Einstein himself.
 But our favourites – The Oxford University Museum Of Natural History and the Pitt Rivers Museum.